-Discussion in 'Other Health News and Research' started by Andy, Mar 1, 2018.
+Discussion in ''Conditions related to ME/CFS' news and research' started by Andy, Mar 1, 2018.

 I've stumbled back across this study and bearing in mind the current situation with Covid and LongCovid it might highlight the possible long term effects of widespread Covid infection.